exoclam/orbital-stability/README.md

 ## Wishlist
+- doing this all in a Jupyter notebook you can more easily follow
+- doing this less verbosely
 - introducing z coordinate (fifth and sixth degrees of freedom)
 - abin != 1.0
 - non-circular initial orbits